luminaxster/syntax-highlighter/README.md

 ```
 The highlight activation method, `monacoJSXHighlighter.highlightOnDidChangeModelContent(debounceTime: number, afterHighlight: func, ...)`
 , accepts a callback among other parameters.
 The callback `afterHighlight`
-passes the AST used to highlight the code.
+passes the AST used to highlight the code as well other inner objects.
 Passing parameters and using the disposer function returned by the call are optional.

 **Note:** The disposer is always called when the editor is disposed.